Roosevelt, Seattle: Schools

-The Roosevelt district is also home to Roosevelt High School (RHS, opened 1922), one of the older schools in the Seattle School District.
+The Roosevelt district is also home to Roosevelt High School (RHS, opened 1922), one of the older schools in the Seattle Public Schools District.
 Like the street, it is named after Teddy, not Franklin D. Roosevelt.
 For many years, Roosevelt High School and Garfield High School juggled the lead in the school district in many academic and sports fields.
-Alumni include Mark Pattison, who played football for the University of Washington Huskies and was drafted in the seventh round in 1985 by the Oakland Raiders of the NFL, actress Rose McGowan,(also attended Nova) and Nobel laureate scientists Linda B. Buck and Robert E. Lucas Jr.
+Alumni include Mark Pattison, who played football for the University of Washington Huskies and was drafted in the seventh round in 1985 by the Oakland Raiders of the NFL, actress Rose McGowan,(also attended Nova) and Nobel laureates Linda B. Buck and Robert Lucas Jr.

 Shops

 Although primarily a residential neighborhood, the Roosevelt district had a Sears department store from 1928 to 1980.
-After its closure, the land was redeveloped as Roosevelt Square, which now features all natural supermarket Whole Foods Market, local and family-owned pharmacy Bartell Drugs (chain established 1890), a Mud Bay pet store and a Starbucks among other businesses.
+After its closure, the land was redeveloped as Roosevelt Square, which now features supermarket Whole Foods Market and a Mud Bay pet store among other businesses.
 A block beyond Roosevelt Way to the west is the longest-established vegetarian restaurant in Seattle, independent Sunlight Cafe, nearly as old (1978) as Starbucks.
 Numerous other small businesses still line 65th Street and Roosevelt Way.
 Teddy's is a multi-generational, multi-subculture popular biker bar.
 Roosevelt Way from 62nd Street north to 64th was somewhat of an "audio row", having featured a concentration of stores selling high-end audio and video systems and components.
 Today, only two such stores remain.

 Parks

 The neighborhood includes two parks: Cowen Park, in the southeast corner (contiguous with the larger Ravenna Park of Ravenna); and Froula Playground, in the northeast corner, adjacent to the Green Lake Reservoir.
-The source of Ravenna Creek has been reduced to Cowen Park; since completion of partial daylighting in 2006, the creek has been reconnected to Lake Washington.
+The source of Ravenna Creek has been reduced to Cowen Park; since completion of the partial daylighting in 2006, the creek has been reconnected to Lake Washington.

-Recent projects
+Transportation

-The underground Roosevelt Link light rail station located at NE 65th St and 12th Ave NE opened for service on October 2, 2021, which connects Roosevelt to downtown Seattle as well as the Northgate neighborhood to the north.
+The underground Roosevelt Station opened for service on October 2, 2021, at NE 65th Street and 12th Avenue NE.
+The new Link light‑rail connection quickly accelerated redevelopment in the surrounding blocks.
+Between 2016 and 2021—the five‑year period leading up to the station’s opening—the Roosevelt urban village saw an estimated 1,626 new housing units built, a 95 percent increase in the neighborhood’s housing stock.
+Older single‑family houses and low‑rise structures near the station have been replaced by mid‑rise apartment buildings, new shops, and public amenities in a wave of transit‑oriented development.
+Sound Transit and local preservationists also collaborated to retain elements of neighborhood history: the façade of a 1947 Art‑Deco Standard Radio building was preserved and integrated into the new station design.